aegif/NemakiWare/README.md

 ```
 It will take a little time to download the dependent packages.

-* Install the client and overwrite ActiveCMIS gem
+* Install the client
 ```sh
 $ cd <NemakiWare_Home>/nemakishare
 $ bundle install
 ```

 NOTE: The script have installed [ActiveCMIS](https://github.com/xaop/activecmis) gem.
-NemakiWare needs some customizes of ActiveCMIS library but it's not yet pull requested.
+NemakiWare needs to overwrite some part of ActiveCMIS library but it's not yet pull requested.

 * Now, open the login  window
     http://127.0.0.1:3000/nodes/